 histogram(tempF); xlabel('Temperature (F)'); ylabel('Number of Measurements for Each Temperature'); title('Histogram of Temperature Variation');

-You can edit the template code to fit your application.
-For example, you can edit the number of minutes to read and the plot titles in the code.
+4) You can edit the template code to fit your application.
+For example, edit the code to change the number of minutes to read and the plot titles.
 Press Save and Run to generate the plot.

 Since the histogram is generated from real-time data, your histogram does not look identical to this plot.

-Optionally, you can add saved visualizations to your channel.
-In Display Settings, use the plus next to Add/Edit this Visualization to a Channel to expand the channels list.
+5) Optionally, you can add saved visualizations to your channel.
+In Display Settings, use the plus sign next to Add/Edit this Visualization to a Channel to expand the channels list.

 tempFYesterday = thingSpeakRead(readChannelID,'Fields',TemperatureFieldID,...
 'DateRange',[datetime('today')-days(2),datetime('today')-days(1)],'ReadKey',readAPIKey);